AmberC0209/PaddleX/docs/module_usage/tutorials/cv_modules/object_detection.en.md

   </tr>
 </table>

-> ❗ The above list features the **6 core models** that the image classification module primarily supports.
-In total, this module supports **37 models**.
+> ❗ The above list features the <b>6 core models</b> that the image classification module primarily supports.
+In total, this module supports <b>37 models</b>.
 The complete list of models is as follows:

 <details>
    <summary> 👉Details of Model List</summary>